Chief Executive Officer

 Sandra L. Rivera is executive vice president and general manager of the Datacenter and AI Group at Intel Corporation.
 She leads Intel’s development of leadership data center products for a cloud-based world, including Intel® Xeon® and field programmable gate array (FPGA) products.
 She also drives the company’s overall artificial intelligence (AI) strategy and product roadmap.
 Before joining Intel, Rivera co-founded and served as president of The CTI Authority, and served as president of the computer telephony division at Catalyst Telecom.
 She sits on the Equinix board of directors.

 Steven R. Rodgers

 Executive Vice President; General Counsel

 Steven R. Rodgers is executive vice president and general counsel of Intel Corporation.
-Intel’s legal, government and China groups report to Rodgers.
+Intel’s legal, government and trade groups report to Rodgers.
 He also serves on Intel’s senior executive team and reports to the chief executive officer.
 Before joining Intel, Rodgers was a litigation partner at Brown & Bain, P.A.
 After completing law school, he served as law clerk to Chief Judge David K. Winder of the U.S. District Court for the District of Utah.
 Mr. Rodgers is a member of the American Law Institute and joined Intel in 2000.

 Prof. Amnon Shashua